spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-feature.md

 {% info_block errorBox "Security measures" %}

-Make sure that the encryption key is secured in your live environment.
-This key protects all the data stored in Vault.
+Make sure that the encryption key is secured in production environments.
+This key protects all the data stored in the Vault.

 {% endinfo_block %}